Implementing Metric Temporal Answer Set Programming

 Metric temporal logics~\citep{TIMEHandbook} allow for expressing quantitative temporal constrains, like durations and deadlines.
 As an example, consider the dentist scenario~\citep{mellarkod07a}: {\em``Ram is at his office and has a dentist appointment in one hour.
 For the appointment, he needs his insurance card which is at home and cash to pay the doctor.
 He can get cash from the nearby Atm.
 Table~\ref{table:dentist} shows the time in minutes needed to travel between locations: Dentist, Home, Office and Atm.
 For example, the time needed to travel between Ram's office to the Atm is 20 minutes.
 The available actions are: moving from one location to another and picking items such as cash or insurance.
 The goal is to find a plan which takes Ram to the doctor on time.''}

 This example combines planning and scheduling, and nicely illustrates the necessity to combine qualitative and quantitative temporal constraints.

-Extensions to the Logic of Here-and-There and Equilibrium Logic~\citep{pearce96a} were developed in~\citep{cadiscsc20a,becadiscsc23a} to semantically ground the incorporation of metric constraints into Answer Set Programming~(ASP;~\citealp{lifschitz19a}).
-Building upon these semantic foundations, we develop a computational approach to metric ASP.
+Extensions to the Logic of Here-and-There and Equilibrium Logic~\citep{pearce96a} were developed in~\citep{cadiscsc20a,becadiscsc24a} to semantically ground the incorporation of metric constraints into Answer Set Programming~(ASP;~\citealp{lifschitz19a}). \footnote{While \cite{cadiscsc20a} equate time steps with state indices in a linear temporal model, \cite{becadiscsc24a} pursue a more general approach by associating each state with an arbitrary natural number representing a specific point in time.} Building upon these semantic foundations, we develop a computational approach to metric ASP.
 A central challenge in this is to maintain scalability when dealing with fine-grained timing constraints, which can significantly exacerbate ASP's grounding bottleneck.
 To address this issue, we leverage extensions of ASP with difference constraints~\citep{jakaosscscwa17a}, a simplified form of linear constraints, to handle time-related aspects externally.
 This approach effectively decouples metric ASP from the granularity of time, resulting in a solution that is unaffected by time precision.